UAlbertaCompEClub/Exec/USSC - Nov 26.md

 ------

 - Graduate Student Award for Excellence in Undergraduate Teaching
+	- Each discipline nominates a total of 5 graduate students
 - Leonard E Gads Graduate Student Award for Excellence in Undergraduate Teaching
+	- Each department nominates 1 graduate student
 - Faculty of Engineering Undergraduate Teaching Award
+	- Each department nominates 1 professor
 - Rutherford Award for Excellence in Undergraduate Teaching
+	- Each department submits one nominee
 - Provost's Award for Achievement of Excellence in Undergraduate Teaching
+	- Each department submits one nominee
 - William Hardy Alexander Award for Excellence in Undergraduate Teaching
+	- Each department submits one nominee
 - Teaching Unit Award
+	- No limit to number of nominations

 Timeline
 --------